 If you rented a car, then you got a must-visit destination to go after Lichtenstein Castle.

-Nebelhöhle is a show cave listed as a UNESCO site located in the Swabian Alps.
+Nebelhöhle is a show cave listed as a UNESCO site in the Swabian Alps.
 It is just a few-minute drive from nearby towns Unterhausen, Honau, or Pfullingen.

 You should come here because Nebelhöhle is considered one of southern Germany’s oldest and most beautiful show caves.
 It contains impressive stalactites and objects that date back Pleistocene period.